TritonDataCenter/rfd/rfd/0086/mariposa.md

 ##### `MaintenanceMode POST /v3/maintenance`

-This API allows a hook to force ContainerPilot to go into maintenance mode.
+This API allows a hook to toggle ContainerPilot's maintenance mode.
 This replaces the SIGUSR1 handler from 2.x and behaves identically: all health checks are stopped and the discovery backend is sent a message to deregister the services.
+Making the same request when in maintenance mode causes ContainerPilot to exit maintenance mode.
 This endpoint returns a HTTP200 with no body.

 *Example Request*